12 days Madagascar discovering tour packages

 DAY 4: KIRINDY – BEKOPAKA

-After breakfast, around 7:00 AM, beginning of the Guided day visits at Kirindy reserve.
+Around 7:00 AM, beginning of the Guided day visits at Kirindy reserve.
 Kirindy Reserve is home to seven species of lemur.
 The most common are the common brown lemurs and the Verreaux’s sifakas.
 These long-legged, seven-pound lemurs, white with dark patches, leap among tree trunks high in the canopy, propelled by their powerful hind legs but continually maintaining an upright posture.

 40 bird, 50 reptile and 15 amphibian species are also found in this magnificent forest.
 After the visit, back to the road and continue by a ferry crossing to reach the small village of Belo sur Tsiribihina, where we stop for lunch.
 Then, continue to the North through a landscape of rice fields and small village, to arrive at the end of the afternoon at Bekopaka.